6 essential change management tools for 2022

 • Compliance audits

-You can use Giva not only to roll out change but also to plan it.
+You can use Giva not only to roll out changes but also to plan them.
 There are detailed analytics in place that will help you measure KPIs with ease.
 It’s also one of the few programs with processes designed explicitly for ITIL.
 These speed up approval times and make document management effortless.

 Give enables you to send out notifications to your staff through several different methods, including: